AriFordsham/GHCWiki/commentary/compiler/backend-opt.md

 Stand-ins are currently required for the CPS call functionality in LLVM to work properly.
-They are needed in this example because `G` is is a loop header, and LLVM will introduce loop preheader.
+They are needed in this example because `G` is a loop header, and LLVM will introduce loop preheader.
 A preheader merges incoming edges to `G` that are not back-edges, and in particular, it will place a block between the call in `needGC` and its return point, `G`, unless if there is a stand-in.

 There's no harm in just generating stand-ins for all return points, since LLVM will merge them later.
-Also note that H still branches directly to G.
+Also note that `H` still branches directly to `G`.

 Now, with the stand-ins in place, we generate LLVM IR corresponding to the last example that looks like this: